wsydney76/craft-properties-field/README.md

 * Handle: The handle of the property (will be built from the name if not set)
 * Instructions: Instructions for the property, displayed in a popup via an `info` icon
 * Required: Whether the property is required
+  * For type `Boolean with comment`, a comment must be provided.
+  * For type `Dimension`, a quantity must be provided.
+* Search: Whether the property value should be searchable.
 * Type: The type of the property.
 The following types are supported:
     * Group header: A group header text
     * Text: A single line text field